-If you are a vim user, you are possibly already also a user of YouCompleteMe.
+If you are a vim user, you may also be a user of YouCompleteMe.

-With this generator, you can create the necessary files for your project dependencies, so YouCompleteMe will show symbols from your conan installed dependencies for your project.
+With this generator, you can create the necessary files for your project dependencies, so YouCompleteMe will show symbols from your Conan installed dependencies for your project.
 You only have to add the ycm generator to your conanfile: